koriaf/ausdigital-tap/docs/2.0/index.md

 The process is:

- * Sign the business message
+ * Create hash of the business document
- * Create hash of signed business document
+ * Sign the business document
  * Create cyphertext of the signed business document
- * Create message
+ * Create message.json file
- * Generate message signature
+ * Generate message.json signature
- * POST message and signature to the recipient TAP
+ * POST message.json and signature to the recipient TAP

 ### Sign the Business Document